 Welcome!
 I’m pleased to make your acquaintance.
-I’m a geospatial data scientist, spatial ecologist, and biogeographer.
+I’m a geospatial data scientist who dabbles in spatial and landscape ecology.

 I suppose you’re here to learn a little bit more about me.
 In my undergraduate work, I studied the fine scale site fidelity of northern elephant seals (Mirounga angustirostris) and the home ranges of pumas (Puma concolor).
 These projects resulted in multiple poster presentations and an honors thesis (Home Range Trends of Adult Male Pumas in the Santa Cruz Mountains).
 My undergraduate faculty advisor was Dan Costa and my thesis advisor was Chris Wilmers.